up2date. Das Onlinemagazin der Universtiät Bremen

 Prospective students have until July 15 to apply for degree programs with restricted admission.
 Master's degree student Benny knows why he would recommend it.

-Teaching & Studies / Starting Your Degree / Space
+Teaching & Learning / Starting Your Degree / Space

 Benjamin Stippel is pursuing a master’s degree in Space Engineering at the University of Bremen.
 The 26-year-old deliberately chose Bremen – the “Space City” – for his master’s degree.
 He completed his bachelor’s degree in aerospace informatics at Julius Maximilian University in Würzburg.
 Why Bremen?
 Why space?
 Benny tells us in an interview.